Types of card fraud

 The recorded information is used to create a duplicate card with your bank details, giving the fraudster access to your accounts.

 Criminals have been known to steal EFTPOS or credit cards and then phone the card owner pretending to be from your bank or the police to try to get the PIN.
 These types of scams are often targeted at the elderly.

-- Keep your contact details up to date so we can let you know if we notice any suspicious transactions on your card
+- Keep your contact details up to date so we can let you know if we notice anything suspicious on your card.

-- Don’t let your card out of your sight – if a retailer needs to swipe your card, make sure they do it in front of you and give it back to you straight away.
-In restaurants, consider going with staff members to watch them swipe your card
+- Don’t let your card out of your sight – if a retailer needs to swipe your card, make sure they give it back to you straight away.

 - If you have any doubts about the security of an ATM or retailer (especially on the internet) – don’t use it!

 - Let us know if you're going overseas, where you'll be travelling, how long for and how we can contact you while you're away.